corona10/fuego/README.md

 ## Features
 * fuego is a simple way to create a CLI in Go.
 * fuego helps with exploring existing code or turning other people's code into a CLI.
+* fuego shows documentation of each method or functions for help.

 ## Installation
 ```bash